 How to become an Australian citizen?

 In order to become an Australian citizen, one must show perseverance.
-This country offers an excellent quality of life, magnificent landscapes and a very large population.
+This country offers an excellent quality of life, magnificent landscapes, and a very large population.
 Indeed, each country has different rules and procedures to follow and respect, and there are no exceptions to this principle.
 When it comes to Australia, there are several ways to become an Australian citizen.
 Below are some options or ways to help you apply for and obtain Australian citizenship:

 Becoming a citizen by birth